tomf247/vittoria/README.md

 ```
 ### CSS Testing

-- Running the site through [The W3C Validation Service](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftf-vittoria.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) produces only one error message related to Font Awsome, and a bug report exists on Github at https://github.com/FortAwesome/Font-Awesome/issues/19423
+- Running the site through [The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ftf-vittoria.herokuapp.com%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) produces only one error message related to Font Awsome, and a bug report exists on Github at https://github.com/FortAwesome/Font-Awesome/issues/19423

+### HTML Testing

+- The site was run through [The W3C HTML Validation Service](https://validator.w3.org/nu/?doc=https%3A%2F%2Ftf-vittoria.herokuapp.com%2F)

+- HTML errors have been noted and investigated.
+Although not desirable they have been found to have no functional impact in the website, as curently implemented.
+Nonetheless, an issue has been generated and will be addressed in the next fix cycle.

+### Linting

+- Flake8, a module that is used in Gitpod was used to check and format the Python code.
+Changes were written back to each app.

 ## Compatibility Testing
 ### Using different browsers